karollion/Vintage4You/README.md

 Fullstack application with advertisements for selling vintage items.
 Includes a user registration and login system.
 Users who are not logged in can view all advertisements.
-Only logged-in users can edit or delete their advertisements
+Only logged-in users can edit or delete their advertisements.

 Project page: [Vintage4You](https://vintage4you.replit.app/)